cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
-    - statement: I teach my pupils how to check information they find online by searching for similar sources.
+    - statement: Pupils are taught how to check information they find online by searching for similar sources.
       responses:
         - answer: Strongly agree